 The Aoos/Vjosa River, spanning the transboundary area of Greece and Albania, is one of Europe’s last free-flowing wild rivers.
-With the exception of an upstream dam called Piges, the Aoos/Vjosa River flows freely for over 270 kilometres, rippling through beautiful canyons, swirling around vegetated islands and along river braids, and coursing through oxbows and meanders as it makes its way to the sea.
+With the exception of an upstream dam at the river’s springs, called ‘Piges’, the Aoos/Vjosa River flows freely for over 270 kilometres, rippling through beautiful canyons, swirling around vegetated islands and along river braids, and coursing through oxbows and meanders as it makes its way to the sea.
 What makes this river truly exceptional at the international level is the fact that nearly all its tributaries are free-flowing and intact, creating a unique network of rivers and streams that burst with life.

 This unparalleled European resource, however, is threatened by the construction of hydropower plants.
 If these plants materialise, they will transform the water catchment zone into a chain of artificial lakes, interrupting any natural river flow and thereby impeding essential ecological processes, in turn negatively impacting on both biodiversity and the human communities living nearby.

 MedINA and Pindos Perivallontiki are the primary Greek partners for the project.
 MedINA has been active in the Aoos River watershed since 2012 through the development of the Vjosa/Aoos River Ecomuseum.
-In this project, MedINA is focused on raising awareness about the river’s plight and mobilising the wider public in both Greece and beyond by organising screenings of the film Blue Heart: The Fight for Europe’s Last Wild Rivers, setting up roundtable discussions with experts, and promoting this critical issue in national and international media.
-In addition, it is carrying out the necessary research and conducting policy advocacy work at the national level for which it has created, together with Pindos Perivallontiki, a legal toolkit to help local communities engage with permissible actions to halt dam construction.
-One of the main activities – undertaken alongside the Inherit Institute – is the development of a Social Impact Study (SIS) that aims to help clarify the complexity of the issues and give voice to local communities and to promote the Aoos/Vjosa River as both a natural and cultural treasure.
+In this project, MedINA is focused on raising awareness about the river’s plight and mobilising the wider public in both Greece and beyond by organising screenings of the film Blue Heart: The Fight for Europe’s Last Wild Rivers, participating in campaigns, such as the Aoos/Vjosa National Park Now campaign, producing movies, like the ‘Aoos/Vjosa: Source of Life for Nature and Anthropos’, setting up roundtable discussions with experts, and promoting this critical issue in national and international media.
+In addition, it is carrying out the necessary research and is responsible for policy advocacy work for which it cooperates with policy experts from The Green Tank at the national level.
+Together with Pindos Perivallontiki, it has created a legal toolkit to help local communities engage with permissible actions to halt dam construction, while in cooperation with Thymio Papayannis and Associates Inc. it has developed a spatial and water management assessment concluding that further dams should not be constructed within the boundaries of the Aoos river basin.